Intellectuals solve problems; geniuses prevent them.

-This is typically a step of this process that many people disregard.
+This is typically a step that many people disregard.
 They have a solution and a plan of action in place but unfortunately don’t really think through what it will take to put that plan of action into practice.

-Hopefully you won’t end up as one of the victims who falls into this trap.
+Hopefully, you won’t end up as one of the victims who fall into this trap.

-Working through the guidelines set out within this article will provide you with key insights that will ensure you take the necessary actions to put your plan into practice.
+Working through the guidelines set out in this article will provide you with key insights that will ensure you take the necessary actions to put your plan into practice.

 Executing Your Plan of Action